FortressOne/fortressonesv/README.md

       +exec fo_quadmode.cfg \
       +map mbasesr
     ```
-- Demos automatically record in quad and pug mode and are accessible in the present working directory.
+- Demos automatically record in quad and clan mode and are accessible in the present working directory.

 ### Without docker (only on Linux x86-64)